OUR HISTORY

 Explore the Chronological History of Forsyth School

-The core of Forsyth’s unique campus is comprised of six historic homes, acquired one at a time over five decades since 1965.
+Forsyth’s campus consists of six historic homes, acquired one by one throughout the school’s more than 60-year history.
 All six were built in the 1920s and are listed on the National Register of Historic Places.
-Each has been renovated to accommodate classrooms and administrative offices, plus a library, science labs, and lunchrooms.
-With three houses each on the parallel streets of Wydown and Forsyth Boulevards, the adjoining backyards create a large courtyard area converted into playgrounds, gardens, and athletic spaces (Sport Court and FieldTurf™ field with surrounding track).
-Through the years, new construction has augmented Forsyth’s historic buildings with the Rand Center for Performing Arts & Athletics (and Adventure Center featuring a high ropes course, climbing wall, and high beam), Falcon’s Nest (home of the Eyas Program), and campus-wide infrastructure updates to support teaching and learning.
+Each has been renovated to accommodate classrooms, administrative offices, a library, science labs, and lunchrooms.
+The adjoining backyards of the six homes—three each on the parallel streets of Wydown and Forsyth Boulevard—create a large inner campus courtyard with playgrounds, garden beds, athletic spaces, and green spaces.
+Through the years, new construction has enhanced the campus with the addition of the Rand Center for Performing Arts & Athletics (including the Adventure Center featuring a high ropes course, climbing wall, and high beam), Falcon’s Nest (home of the Eyas

-Forsyth’s one-of-a-kind campus supports the school’s challenge curriculum and defines the educational experience as children grow from grade to grade and move from house to house.
+The unique campus supports Forsyth’s culture of challenge and defines the educational experience as children grow from grade to grade and move from house to house.
+Students navigate the campus daily for specialist classes located throughout the campus.

 Heads of School